ODOT-PTS/odot-pts.github.io/README.md

-# ODOT-PTS GitHub Pages provide support to users of ODOT-PTS GitHub hosted project.
+# ODOT-PTS GitHub Pages
+This repo provides support to users of ODOT-PTS GitHub hosted projects through materials displayed using GitHub Pages.